-When the vehicle type approval expires, the approval holder must no longer provide the vehicle or enter a vehicle type covered by the expired approval on to the RAV.
+When the vehicle type approval expires, the approval holder must no longer provide any vehicles or enter any vehicles covered by the expired approval on to the RAV.
 It is an offence under the RVSA to enter a vehicle while a vehicle type approval is not in force.